What is a Texas Master Naturalist?

 How can I use Amazon Smile to help the chapter?

 Amazon Smile allows you to set up all your purchases to generate a charitable contribution to our chapter (or any charity you wish).
 It is free to you and Amazon donates 0.5% of every purchase you make to your charity ($5 for every $1000 but it does add up).
 You HAVE to go to smile.amazon.com to set this up, and always make purchases from smile.amazon.com (not amazon.com or their apps).
+I suggest you create a browser bookmark with the correct address to make it consistent.
 For convenience, you can put things in your cart using their app, or their main site, but make sure you go to smile.amazon.com to check out.
 The website is exactly the same, except for submitting and tracking your donation activity.
 When you go there, you can search for a charity, such as “El Camino Real Master Naturalists” and select it as your charity of choice.
 Then watch as your contributions add up.
+Donations that total over $5.00 are issued four times per year (February, May, August, November) for donations generated in the previous calendar quarters.
+If the balance is under $5.00, donation deposits will be issued only once per year.